Linear Model and Extensions: Homework problems

 \paragraph{Quantile regression with a binary regressor} For $i=1,\ldots, n$, the first $1/3$ observations have $x_i=1$ and the last $2/3$ observations have $x_i=0$; $y_i\mid x_i =1$ follows an Exponential$(1)$, and $y_i\mid x_i = 0 $ follows an Exponential$(2)$.
 Find

 and the joint asymptotic distribution.

-\paragraph{Conditional quantile function in bivariate Normal} Show that if $(x,y)$ follows a bivariate Normal, the conditional quantile function of $y$ given $x$ is linear in $x$ with the same slope across all $\tau$.
+\paragraph{Conditional quantile function in bivariate Normal} Prove that if $(x,y)$ follows a bivariate Normal, the conditional quantile function of $y$ given $x$ is linear in $x$ with the same slope across all $\tau$.

-\paragraph{Quantile range and variance} A symmetric random variable $y$ satisfies $y \sim -y$.
+\paragraph{Quantile range and variance} A symmetric (around 0) random variable $y$ satisfies $y \sim -y$.
 Define the $1-\alpha$ quantile range of a symmetric random variable $y$ as the interval of its $\alpha/2$ and $1-\alpha/2$ quantiles.
-Given two symmetric random variables $y_1$ and $y_2$, show that if the $1-\alpha$ quantile range of $y_1$ is wider than that of $y_2$ for all $\alpha$, then $\var(y_1) \geq \var(y_2)$.
-Does the converse of the statement hold?
-If so, give a proof; if not, give a counterexample.
+Theorem \ref{thm::quantile-to-variance} shows that narrower quantile ranges imply smaller variance.
+Prove Theorem \ref{thm::quantile-to-variance}.